 In the pre-historic times, there were three tribes namely Naong, Chang and the Mon.
 They were absorbed by Lepchas who entered Sikkim sometimes later.
 The Lepchas lived their lives close to nature and worshipped nature or spirits of nature.
-They were and are peace loving, deeply religious and shy people.
-Lepchas were organized in to a community by a person called Tur Ve Pa no. He was elected as the leader of king called “Punu” in A.D.
+They were and are peace-loving, deeply religious and shy people.
+Lepchas were organized into a community by a person called Tur Ve Pa no. He was elected as the leader of the king called “Punu” in A.D.
 1400.
 But after being killed in a battle, he was succeeded by the three kings- Tur Song Pa No, Tur Aeng Pa no and Tur Alu Pa No. The death of the last king brought an end to the monarchy.

 In the thirteenth century, a prince named Guru Tashi of Minyang dynasty in Tibet had a divine vision of going to the south to seek his fortune in “Denzong-the valley of rice.”Guru Tashi headed along with his five sons to the south.
 They came across the Sakya Kingdom, in which a monastery was being built.
 All the efforts of the workers to erect pillars of the monastery had been in vain.
 It was Guru Tashi’s elder son who raised the pillar single-handedly and was given the title “Kheye Bhumsa” meaning the superior of ten thousand heroes.
 Guru Tashi subsequently died and Mipon Rab the third son of Khye Bhumsa assumed the chief-ship after his death.
 Mipon Rab had four sons and one of them was also named Guru Tashi who succeeded Mipon Rab after his death.
 The Sikkim Coronation book describes Guru Tashi as the first ruler of Sikkim who paved way for a regular monarchy.